Diageo Reserve World Class Special - Vermouth Cocktails

 Finding the relevance

 The concept of using vermouth as a modifying agent is one that never died.
-Ada 'Coley' Coleman, head bartender at the American Bar at London's Savoy Hotel, for instance, created the Hanky Panky in the early 1900s by adding a couple of dashes of Fernet Branca to a 50:50 mixture of gin and sweet vermouth.
-The Preakness, created in 1936 for the first Preakness Ball in Baltimore, is a simple mixture of rye whiskey and sweet vermouth with a few dashes each of Benedictine and Angostura bitters.
+Ada 'Coley' Coleman, head bartender at the American Bar at London's Savoy Hotel, for instance, created the Hanky Panky in the early 1900s by adding a couple of dashes of fernet to a 50:50 mixture of gin and sweet vermouth.
+The Preakness, created in 1936 for the first Preakness Ball in Baltimore, is a simple mixture of rye whiskey and sweet vermouth with a few dashes each of Benedictine and bitters.

 How are current drinks and drinking trends influenced by vermouth-modified cocktails ?